xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 There are a few places where _unrelate_ would be used in OAL.
 Use the same protocol for these unrelate statements (zeroing out referenctials) and delimit with .// end unrelate .

+CDS Discuss how to find the relate statements.  ("ID"... grep schema ROP statments....)

 ### 7.4 Function Return Data
 - Identify all usage of the attr approach for returning data.